-Originally love hotels were discreet getaways for young couples looking for some privacy and intimacy.
-However, over the decades and changing times, has come changing attitudes which have made love hotels an accepted and even celebrated place for couples, friends and groups of friends to partake.
+Originally, Japan love hotels were discreet getaways for young couples looking for some privacy and intimacy.
+However, over the decades and changing times, has come changing attitudes that have made love hotels an accepted and even celebrated place for couples, friends, and groups of friends to partake.

 A 20 year old female Japanese graphic designer Noriko felt, “The image of love hotels is more relaxed than it was before.
 Now sometimes we [females] get together at love hotels and have a pajama party.”
 It seems less of a taboo or forbidden place than when love hotels first gained popularity.